FCE Speaking

 A man held in the air by safety harness cleaning windows of a high-rise buildingTwo people, a younger woman and an older gentleman, tilling crops and taking care of vegetable plants

 Candidate A, here are your pictures.
-They show people doing manual work.
+They show people working.
 I’d like you to compare the photos and say why they might have chosen to do this work.
 (1 minute)

 Candidate A: The man in the right picture seems to be hanging from a high-rise building, cleaning windows; this looks a bit scary, to be honest.
-On the contrary, the left picture has an old man, probably the father of the young girl next to him.
+On the contrary, the left image depicts an old man, probably the father of the young girl next to him.
 They are tending to their crops — a much more peaceful picture, if you ask me!

 The man cleaning the windows could have chosen that activity to make money because it looks rather dangerous, or maybe he is really into doing risky things, you know, for adrenaline.
 The people in the right photo might be looking after the crops because they depend on them, or it could be just their hobby; it’s hard to tell.